alveusgg/census/census/README.md

 - Ensure you have `pnpm` installed
 - Run `pnpm install` to install the dependencies
 - Ensure you have `docker` installed and running on your machine
-- You will need to copy the `src/services/api/.env.example` file to `src/services/api/.env` and supply the correct environment variables.
+- You will need to copy the `./api/.env.example` file to `./api/.env` and supply the correct environment variables.

 ### Variables you will need to change

 - `TWITCH_CLIENT_ID`
 - `TWITCH_CLIENT_SECRET`

 Go to the [Twitch Developer Dashboard](https://dev.twitch.tv/console) and create a new application to get your `TWITCH_CLIENT_ID` and `TWITCH_CLIENT_SECRET`.
-Ensure that you set the redirect URL to `http://localhost:35523/auth/redirect` & `http://localhost:35523/admin/redirect`.
+Ensure that you set the OAuth Redirect URLs to `http://localhost:35523/auth/redirect` & `http://localhost:35523/admin/redirect`.

 - `STORAGE_ACCOUNT_NAME`
 - `STORAGE_ACCOUNT_KEY`
 - `CONTAINER_NAME`

 Currently, we don't support the Azurite emulator for local development, so you'll need to have an Azure storage account and container that you can use.
+From the Azure home page, under Azure services, go to Storage accounts and create a new storage account. `STORAGE_ACCOUNT_NAME` is the name of the newly created storage account. `STORAGE_ACCOUNT_KEY` can be found by going to your storage account's page > Security + networking > Access keys > and copying the key under key1 or key2.
+From the storage account's page, go to Data storage > Containers and create a new container to supply your `CONTAINER_NAME`.

 ### Variables you could change